Tua Tagovailoa Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- In three matchups against the Patriots, Tagovailoa averaged 115.7 passing yards per game, 115.8 yards below his over/under in Sunday's game.
+- Tagovailoa's 115.7 passing yards per game in three matchups against the Patriots are 115.8 less than yards than his over/under in Sunday's game.

-- Tagovailoa threw a touchdown pass once over those outings against the Patriots.
+- Tagovailoa threw a TD one time over those three games against the Patriots, and has yet to throw multiple touchdown passes against them.

 - This week Tagovailoa will face the NFL's third-ranked pass defense (208.0 yards allowed per game).